venice1200/MiSTer_i2c2oled/README.md

 ![i2cdetect](https://github.com/venice1200/MiSTer_i2c2oled/blob/main/Pictures/i2cdetect.png?raw=true)

+### What is needed
+* An DE10-Nano Board
+* An i2c breakout (RTC Boards or IOBoards from Antonio Villena with builtin OLED's)
+  The i2c/SPI Header of the official RTC 1.3 Board has no Power Pin, only Data and GND if I am right.
+  Means you have to get the 3.3v Power from another Pin on the Board.
+  I was sponsored by Antonio Villena with (t)his RTC which has solder Pins for i2c and 3.3v power.
+* An i2c SSD1306 OLED

 ### How does it work
 When the MiSTer boots up the script `/etc/init.d/S60i2c2oled` is called.
 This script does nothing more than calling the script `/usr/bin/i2c2oled.sh`